Sorting with Teams: Main Results

 \subsection{Dual Problem}

-To characterize the solution to the dual problem, we first evaluate the worker's marginal product, or peer effects, under an optimal assignment.
+In this section, we develop the analysis of the dual problem to characterize wages and firm values.

 \textbf{Marginal Worker Product}.
-The marginal worker product (\ref{mwp}) equals the marginal loss induced by a worker, which is the negative of the value of the firm project and the coworker skills.
-Given that an optimal assignment is concentrated on a subset of potential matches $M$, which describes for every worker pairings with firm types and coworker's skills, the equilibrium marginal worker product can now be fully described.
+The marginal worker product (\ref{mwp}) is the marginal output loss induced by a worker, which is the negative product of the project value and the coworker skills.
+Given an optimal assignment, the marginal worker product can be fully described.

-High-skill workers are pairwise countermonotonically sorted.
-High-skill workers (low $x_1$) work with low-skill coworkers on valuable projects (high $x_2,z$).
-For a high-skill worker at a top percentile $p \in [0,\underline{p}]$, the pairwise countermonotonic triplet is $(p,n(p),n(p))$, where $n(p)$ denotes the negatively sorted percentile corresponding to worker $p$'s coworker and firm in their respective distributions.
-By symmetry, high-skill coworkers negatively sort with low-skill workers on high value projects $(n(p),p,n(p))$, while low-value projects sort with low-skill workers and coworkers $(n(p),n(p),p)$.
-Since both high-skill coworkers and low-value firms employ low-skill workers, at top percentile $p$ measure $2p$ of low-skill workers are employed.
-Since the mass of workers with skills below $n(p)$ is $1-n(p)$, we obtain $n(p) = 1-2p$.
-The pairwise countermonotonic triplet for a high-skill worker at top percentile $p$ is thus $(p,1-2p,1-2p)$.
-The product of the project value and the coworker skills is thus $I^2(1-2p)$.